 Often, military medics have to work in stressful and dangerous environments, putting their lives at risk.

 Before the VR age, it was practically impossible to train medical personnel under the conditions of war-like surroundings.
-But now, you can recreate close-to-combat scenarios to simulate life-saving operations.
+But now, you can recreate close-to-combat scenarios in virtual reality to simulate life-saving operations.

 Then, a trainee is put inside with a prosthetic body on the floor and a VR headset, which lets him immerse into a confined war-zone-like environment of a military evacuation scenario.